Automating Shapefile to GeoParquet Conversion

 return converted

-Validation & Cloud-Native Query Readiness
+Validation and Cloud-Native Query Readiness

 sql